CLE

 Thomas Bryant

-Bryant produces at an above average rate for a 12-minute workload.
+Bryant produces at an poor rate for a 12-minute workload.

 Every stat, every credit, every cost — per game average